 ‘A 3.2GHz Quad-Core Intel I-7 process with 16MB RAM designed specifically for editing massive HD videos with ease.’

 Almost universally,” Morris says, “people will instinctively choose the second computer because its messaging is aimed right at what they’re after.”

 If you write, make it clear what you’re darn good at writing and also include these specific terms in your bio copy so you show up when clients search those keywords.

-Having a presentable photo with you looking head-on into the camera is a given, but Upwork offers a lot of additional space for solos to make their qualifications undeniable.
+Having a presentable photo with you looking head-on into the camera is a given.
+But Upwork offers a lot of additional space for solos to make their qualifications undeniable.

-This might seem a little overkill but videos are a great way to show the real person behind the profile and inspire potential clients’ trust in you.
+This might seem like overkill, but Upwork videos are a great way to show the real person behind the profile and inspire potential clients’ trust in you.
 Plus, these days, videos just aren’t all that difficult to make.

 Be strategic about your pricing

-You will find a number of strong and differing opinions on this topic but generally you should think of your first few assignments as stepping stones — making competitive bids is typically the best way to go when you are starting out.
+You will find a number of strong and differing opinions on how to set your freelance rates on Upwork, but generally you should think of your first few assignments as stepping stones.
+Competitive bids is typically the best way to go when you are starting out.

 More on this topic: Getting the Freelance Rate You Deserve

 You might even want to express to clients that you are charging a lower price as a special perk because you’re new to the site.